ruben2020/codequery/README.md

 ## Latest version = 0.27.0

-Windows and Linux binaries available here for download: [CodeQuery@sourceforge downloads](https://sourceforge.net/projects/codequery/files/)
+Windows binaries available here for download: [CodeQuery@sourceforge downloads](https://sourceforge.net/projects/codequery/files/)

+On Debian and Ubuntu Linux, the software can be installed using `apt-get install codequery`.

 To build on Linux, please read the [INSTALL-LINUX](doc/INSTALL-LINUX.md) file.